scotthamilton77/claude-code-tamagotchi/README.md

 - `/pet-stats` - Full report with care suggestions
 - `/pet-name Buddy` - Give your pet their perfect name
 - `/pet-help` - See all commands
+- `/pet-explain` - Explain what your pet is doing in the statusline
 - `/pet-reset` - Start over with a new pet (careful!)

 ### 2. CLI Commands (from any terminal!)